-Thereby, when you are looking to protect your brand’s online reputation today, you would need to start by offering customers with superior standard services, which meets and exceeds customers’ expectations.
+Thereby, when you are looking to protect your brand’s online reputation today, you would need to start by offering customers superior standard services, which meet and exceeds customers’ expectations.

 An important tip here is to ensure you can deliver what you promise and never overcommit with customers.
-For example, if you are a digital marketing agency, you should walk your customers through the entire path involved in achieving their desired results.
-As a digital marketing agency, don’t make fake promises with customers for instant ranking, instead give them a realistic timeline (even keep a month or two extra cushions).
+For example, if you are a digital marketing agency, you should walk your customers through the entire path to achieve their desired results.
+As a digital marketing agency, don’t make fake promises with customers for instant ranking; instead, give them a realistic timeline (even keep a month or two extra cushions).

-And lastly, just remember that customers are always right (even if that’s not the case literally), and you shouldn’t fight back with customers.
-Just try to make them happy as much as you can to stop them from creating harmful online content, however, if once in a blue moon you fail, you will still have many positive reviews to overwhelm one or two negative reviews.
+And lastly, remember that customers are always right (even if that’s not the case literally), and you shouldn’t fight back with customers.
+Just try to make them happy as much as you can to stop them from creating harmful online content; however, if you fail once in a blue moon, you will still have many positive reviews to overwhelm one or two negative reviews.

 Unfortunately, certain professions are more prone to get negative reviews than others.
-For instance, dentistry is one profession which, for some reason, always had a large number of bad reviews.
+For instance, dentistry is one profession that, for some reason, always had a large number of bad reviews.